-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+When someone says "solar incentives," you probably think of federal incentives first.
 A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of your solar system's cost.
+This is a tax credit for a predetermined percentage of the cost of your solar system.

-To more fully understand how the ITC could apply to your situation, contact your local Broadlands solar panel installer and ask for more information.
+Have questions about how the ITC applies to your specific situation?
+Contact your local Broadlands solar panel installation expert to get more information.

 The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
 Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
 The percentage will then begin to decrease on a yearly basis until the Clean Energy Credit expires in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+Starting in 2023, it will also be easier to get credits for energy storage systems with the new act.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Broadlands solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you, talk to your local Broadlands solar installation expert.
+To fully understand how the new Clean Energy Credit applies to you, talk to your local Broadlands solar installation expert.